AirmanKolberg/Colorado_Ragdoll_Kitten_Snatcher/README.md

 `pip install -r requirements.txt`
 2. Change the name of `secrets_example.py` to `secrets.py`, and amend the variables within as per the comment instructions found within that file.
 3. You're done!
-Run the app with `python3 app.py` and await to become the gaurdian of a new family member(s)!
+Run the app with `python3 app.py` and await to become the gaurdian of a/some new family member(s)!

 *Note:  I do not advise going further to automate the payment/deposit process.
 Seems odd for a cat, no?*